Jesewe/VioletWing/.github/ISSUE_TEMPLATE/bug-report.md

 _In your own words, describe the bug you encountered._

-### Expected Behavior

-_Describe what you expected to happen instead._

-### Actual Behavior

-_Describe what actually happened.
-Include any error messages, logs, or screenshots if available._

 ### Environment Details

 - **Operating System:** _(e.g., Windows 10, Windows 11)_